Problem solve the complex issues affecting green spaces while playing a role in preserving the richness and

 - Soil structure identification and evaluation

 - Landscape design

 - Lawn care businesses as landscapers and entrepreneurs

 - Sod farms

 - Public gardens

 - Landscape Lake Ecology (WLM 101) Aug.
 19-Oct.
-13 (Mod I), Mon.-Wed. from 4:30-9:50 p.m. – This course introduces students to cultural landscape lake and basin ecology.
+13 (Mod I), Mon. and Wed. from 6-9:50 p.m. – This course introduces students to cultural landscape lake and basin ecology.
 Specific aquatic indices such as impacts from organic wastes, industrial chemicals and point/non-point source pollutants are covered.
 Students identify a healthy cultural landscape lake.
 This coursework involves extensive student participation, along with supplemental reading materials and lab presentations.
 This class consists of two lecture hours and two laboratory hours.

 Degree and Certificate Opportunities

 Join the growing multi-million dollar green industry with a certificate or degree in Horticulture.

 This applied science program requires 60 credit hours within which you can select a landscape specialization or a turf management specialization: